 This dealership uses clean, simple, somewhat predictable yet effective marketing.
 No jokes, no pop culture references; rather, they approach business with a no-nonsense attitude.
 The Memorial Day Sale is simply called “Memorial Day Sale.”
 Rare social media posts are informational, educational, and purposeful.
 No fluff.
 They spend $6,000 per month on Autotrader and have a young sales manager “managing” their social media with one post per week and no ads.
 They don’t understand the importance of automotive SEO and their website is the original OEM-mandated version.
 You may have seen their billboard when you drove into work this morning.

-Kooky, Fun Aunt – This dealership is a bit wild, untamed, and unpredictable.
+This dealership personality is a bit wild, untamed, and unpredictable.
 Marketing materials may contain puns, jokes, borderline off-color humor, and pop culture references.
 Humor is interwoven in most social media posts and some traditional media.
 Entertainment is the primary goal of all marketing efforts with education and information secondary.
 The opportunity exists to offend or alienate the increasingly sensitive masses, so this approach is inherently riskier than others.
 When executed correctly, however, a loyal fan base of like-minded, fun-loving locals will develop.
 Auntie understands social media and advertises effectively, although she occasionally becomes embroiled in a comments section argument and has been blocked by several family members.

-Drunk Uncle – This dealership is easy to identify.
-Their radio advertisements consist of shouting, belligerent, old school messaging, and obnoxious sound bites.
+This dealership personality is easy to identify.
+Their radio advertisements consist of shouting, belligerent, old-school messaging, and obnoxious sound bites.
 Their TV commercials are poorly produced and involve cliché themes like “No Money Down!”, “Everyone is Approved!”, “Deals Won’t Last Long!”
 Typically, these are the commercials which have you frantically mashing the mute button.
 They have wrestle mania events in the showroom and a gorilla on the roof.
 It is worth noting, however, that while this personality is over the top and annoying, it is proven to be effective for those who commit.
 Drunk Uncle spews his crazy all over social media and although seemingly out of touch, he does quite well with hyper-targeting the unique shopper segment he serves.

-There is no right or wrong personality for your business and each presents unique pros and cons.
+There is no right or wrong dealership personality and each presents unique pros and cons.
 The key is continuity.
 Be certain to communicate the persona you want to portray to individuals involved with all levels of your marketing.
 The TV, print, and radio team must use the same voice as the social media manager.
 The person responsible for building unique landing pages must write copy with the same tone as the person responding to your reviews on Google.
 Everyone needs to be in sync with your vision of how you want to be portrayed.

 If you would like assistance developing your dealership’s unique personality and integrating it into your marketing efforts, contact Dealer Authority today for a complimentary consultation.
 We specialize in custom automotive SEO, PPC, and social media marketing.